New Paltz, NY: The 2018 Midterm Elections--A Weekend Seminar

 Glenn Altschuler is dean of the School of Continuing Education and Summer Sessions and the Thomas and Dorothy Litwin Professor of American Studies at Cornell University.
 He received his PhD in American history from Cornell in 1976 and has been... > more

-Gretchen Ritter joined Cornell in August 2013 as the Harold Tanner Dean of Arts and Sciences and professor of government.
-She previously served as vice provost and professor of government at the University of Texas at Austin, and she has... > more
+Gretchen Ritter, professor of government, joined Cornell in August 2013 and served as the Harold Tanner Dean of Arts and Sciences through August 2018.
+She previously served as vice provost and professor of government at the University of Texas at... > more

 - Double occupancy: $1,440 per person.